Nasreen1309/Nasreen1309/README.md

 - 👋 Hi, I’m @Nasreen1309
 - 👀 I’m interested in data analytics.
 - 🌱 I’m currently learning Python.
-- 💞️ I’m looking to collaborate on any project that I can learn.
+- 💞️ I’m looking to collaborate on any project.
 - 📫 How to reach me via email (islamnasreen1@gmail.com).

 <!---